 Lecture content and class material will be made available through an interactive online teaching and learning hub – The Summer School Hub.

 Workshops will use case studies, structured discussions and in-class exercises to demonstrate the application of concepts as you learn.
 You will also be expected to complete private study and exam preparation work outside of your scheduled classes.

 A guest speaker programme, with presentations from high profile financial institutions, will put the course material into a practical context.

 Entry requirements: A level maths (grade B or above) or equivalent

 Suggested credit level: 3 – 4 US / 7.5 ECTS credits.
 Your home institution will determine how much credit is awarded

 Guest speakers and trips

 Guest speakers such as recent Business School alumni working in relevant industries will visit the Summer School.
-Trips will also be organised to compliment your learning, for example previous classes have joined the London Finance Walking Tour which covers the origins of London’s financial centre from its humble beginnings in 17th century, and learn how the City of London developed into a global financial centre.
+Trips will also be organised to complement your learning, for example, previous classes have joined the London Finance Walking Tour which covers the origins of London’s financial centre from its humble beginnings in 17th century, and learn how the City of London developed into a global financial centre.